MisterProtocol/RAND-editor/README.md

 and replaces the text with the filter's output.
-There are three main executables which are regarded as part of the editor: `fill/just`, `center`, and `run`.  `fill/just` are the same executable, linked to by two named.
+There are three main executables which are regarded as part of the editor: `fill/just`, `center`, and `run`.  `fill/just` are the same executable, linked to by two names.
 The `fill` link will fill in ragged text to a margin given in an argument, or to a default margin if no argument is given.  `just` does the same thing, but right-justifies the text.
 In today's environment of variable-width fonts and kerning, `just` is probably of little use, but